integrationsuperhero/apic/Lab3/index.md

 Modify the security policy for your new API version to tell it to use your OAuth 2.0 provider.

-1. From the Develop home page, click `Inventory 2.0.0`
+1. From the Develop home page, make sure to click `FindBranch 2.0.0` so we don't edit the original API.

 2. Navigate to the `Security Schemas` section.
         ![](images/Step3_1.png)